telerik/ajax-docs/sharepoint/2007/deploying-telerik-ui-for-asp.net-ajax.md

 >note Note that the version of the assembly is specified in each **`<SafeControl>`** tag.
-If deploying a different version of Telerik® UI for ASP.NET Ajax, ensure that the version number is correct here.
+If deploying a different version of Telerik® UI for ASP.NET AJAX, ensure that the version number is correct here.